comps/ptef/doc/TEF.md

 ## Reporting into a log

-If the runner does not have a terminal or if its standard output (stdout) is different from the connected terminal (`fstat()` on both fds, comparing `st_ino` and `st_dev`), it outputs a simplified binary version of the format used for terminal reporting.
+If stdout is not a terminal, the runner outputs a simplified binary version of the format used for terminal reporting.

 This simplified version starts with a header and a version (both ASCII), followed by nul-separated results (`\0` denotes a nul byte):